ArtStart: Online Competition for Youth

 Designed for parents, families, and curious individuals, this information packet provides discussion questions and activities related to specific Entries to help guide your experience and understanding of contemporary art at ArtPrize.

-The printed copies of the Self-Guided Tour for Families and Small Groups were provided by:
+Special thanks to Screaming Gnat Studios for providing printed copies of the Self-Guided Tour for Families and Small Groups.

 ArtPrize Family Programs

 We've partnered with our ArtPrize Education Days venues to bring more programs for families!
 These programs will take place in the evenings and on weekends.
-Some requre registration on Eventbrite, others are walk-ins only.
+Note that some programs require registration on Eventbrite.

 ArtPrize Education Advisory Committee

 - Erica Curry Van Ee (The Grantmaking School at the Dorothy A. Johnson Center for Philanthropy)

 - Maggie Malone (GRPS Department of Art, Music & Physical Education)

 - Kim Pasquino (Start Garden)

 - Donna St. John (Kendall College of Art and Design of Ferris State University)